gramener/gramex-guide/tips/debugging-capturehandler-for-screenshots.md

 CaptureHandler has an option to debug at PhantomJS level.
 This is documented in the [guide for CaptureHandler](../capturehandler/#screenshot-service).

-While sending the request, you can mention a debug flag as below
+While sending the request, you can mention a debug flag like this: `/capture?debug=2&delay=3000&url=...`.

-    :::yaml
-    /capture?debug=2&delay=3000&url=...

 - `?debug=1` logs all responses, HTTP codes along with console.log messages
 - `?debug=2` logs the above + all HTTP requests